keystonejs/keystone-classic/docs/guides/setting-up/routing.md

 Here we are going to add a router to our keystone application, and set up a basic webpage.
 This will not rely on what was done in part 2.

-After that, we are going to set up an API endpoint to retrieve information about the events model, which will be relying on setup we did in [part 2](/guides/setting-up/models).
+After that, we are going to set up an API endpoint to retrieve information about the events model, which will be relying on setup we did in [Part 2](../database-setup).

 For our routing, we are going to be using [pug](pugjs.org) to render our views, however the principles will remain the same for other view engines.

 ## Setup

-From [part 1](guides/setting-up/initial-setup), we should have the following files:
+From [part 1](../installation), we should have the following files:

 ```
 | our Project folder